Kia Sportage Mk4 (2015-2021) Expert Review

 - Cars from 2018 onwards had slightly revised looks and a different engine line-up.
 The exterior changes were pretty minimal, with different bumpers and updated front and rear lights, as well as new paint choices and alloy wheel designs.
 Inside the refreshed cars there’s a different design of steering wheel and more up-to-date infotainment options.
 The new engines consisted of new 1.6-litre diesels, which improved fuel economy and reduced emissions over the 1.7s, and a mild hybrid-equipped 2.0-litre diesel, badged as EcoDynamics+.

 - The presence of Kia’s seven-year, 100,000-mile warranty could be a particular boon for used buyers, as the chances are high that your second-hand Sportage will still be covered.
-Only SsangYong and MG offer similar warranties, and neither of those manufacturers produce a car that matches the Sportage for all-round appeal.
+Only SsangYong and MG offer similar warranties, and neither of those manufacturers produce a car that matches the Sportage.
 Most other rivals will be long out of warranty before the Kia.

 Which One to Buy